Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

-A new look large town centre store format launches in 2002
+A new look for large town centre stores

 To put the new values and strategy into effect, a high powered team of in-house marketeers and designers from an Agency called '10/10' came up with a new look to test in some of the firm's larger stores in the major towns.
 The limited lead-time left little scope to develop new product ranges in time for the first trial.
 But, nonetheless, the new layout was a giant leap forward.